 - Is UV Light harmful?

-Both products are effective at removing harmful elements from the air, but UV Air Purifiers focus on removing airborne germs, bacteria and mold while filtration focuses on removing harmful particulates that become airborne.
+Both products are effective at decreasing harmful elements from the air, but UV Air Purifiers focus on removing airborne germs, bacteria and mold while filtration focuses on removing harmful particulates that become airborne.

 The CDC currently recommends UV lights to reduce transmission of tuberculosis in hospitals.
 Together the National Institute for Occupational Safety & Health (NIOSH), the Department of Health & Human Services (DHHS) and the CDC wrote a manual for effective UV light installation; recommending UVGI (Ultra Violet Germicidal Irradiation) light technology to inactivate airborne TB bacteria.

 EPA: According to two studies, operating UV lamps installed in HVAC systems to irradiate the surfaces of air-handling units does not result in increased concentrations of ozone.

 UV light can be harmful just as the sun's UV light can be when someone is exposed for too long a time.
 One should neither look at or touch a UV light bulb while it is on for any length of time.
 Fortunately, when the UV light system is installed in your HVAC system (within the walls of your duct), there is no direct or harmful exposure to you or your family.
 Remember to power off your purifier before replacing the lamps and do not look directly at a lamp that is powered on.
 When replacing lamps, do not touch the glass with your skin.
 Use a tissue or gloves to handle.